Inselnova Wiki

 • The target's Main HouseMain House reduced to level 1

-• Every defending unit eliminated — a single holdout prevents the charter party from landing
+• Every defending unit eliminated.
+A single holdout prevents the charter party from landing

 Marshal Voss